WebOrigami/docs/src/content/pattern/interface.md

 title: Async dictionaries
 ---

-The last section noted that, in the context of our markdown-to-HTML problem, it's possible to conceptualize the markdown content as a graph:
+The last section noted that, in the context of our markdown-to-HTML problem, it's possible to conceptualize the markdown content as a tree:

 <figure>
   {{ @svg {